Year 2 is made up of three classes

 Children in Year 2 will need to have a bag to store their reading books.
 Book bags are best as these fit into trays and take up less space.
 Book bags also help keep books flat and stop our books from getting damaged.
 Please provide your child with a clearly labelled water bottle.
 As per school policy the water bottle must contain water only.
 They can be purchased from the school office for £1, or you may provide your own.
 Due to social distancing, we are no longer able to use our cloakrooms and therefore ask that your children bring in a pillow case.
 Your child’s pillow case will hang from the back of their chair so they are able to store

 their belongings.
 This helps us to keep our surfaces clear for cleaning and the floor space safe.

 PE will start to start the week beginning 21 st September.
-The PE days for Year 2 will be on Tuesdays and Fridays.
+The PE days for Year 2 will be on Thursdays and Fridays.
 On these days, your child can come to school in jogging bottoms or shorts under their skirts.
 Suitable PE footwear, such as plimpsoles or trainers, can also be worn to school on these days.
 PE kits are not required as the children will not be getting

 Healthy snack and lunchboxes